andreasabel/inCode/entry/functor-combinatorpedia.md

-    In usage, like for `ListF`, the *definer* provides multiple "labeled" `f a`s, and the *interpreter* can choose to interpret some or all of them, with accews to each labeled.
+    In usage, like for `ListF`, the *definer* provides multiple "labeled" `f a`s, and the *interpreter* can choose to interpret some or all of them, with access to each labeled.

     `inject` creates a singleton `Map` at key `mempty`.